-Based on the actual evaluation of spring discharge, HYDROGEIOS recalculates baseflow and corrects all point runoff estimations.
-This requires new run of the water management and groundwater models, until the stabilisation of baseflow.
+Based on the actual evaluation of spring discharge, HY-DROGEIOS recalculates baseflow and corrects all runoff estimates.
+This requires new runs of the water management and groundwater models, until stabilization of baseflow.
 Practically, this scheme converges after one or two cycles only, thus ensuring both accuracy and efficiency.